-Applies to the following Sophos product(s) and version(s) Sophos Bootable Anti-Virus
+Applies to the following Sophos products and versions Sophos Bootable Anti-Virus

 A few caveats about SBAV:

+The SBAV program is provided free of charge as a Windows binary (.exe) file.
+To use it, download the program to a Windows computer, install it, and then run one command.
 The program will create an ISO file with the latest version of Sophos Anti-Virus for Linux including all recent virus protection updates.
-You can then use this tool to boot a computer into a minimal Linux-based operating system and run a scan of the computer.
+The tool can be used to boot a computer into a minimal Linux-based operating system and run a scan of the computer.
 This bypasses the local operating system, no malware can be loaded, and cleanup is possible.